vipulnaik/working-drafts/the-why-and-how-of-daily-updates.md

 about what to do at what time) while still short enough to plan even in chaotic environments.

-For larger teamsn and/or more complex projects, planning needs to be done on longer timescales, but a flat checklist of items may be too simplistic for longer timescales, and tailored project management tools (such as Jira) may be better suited to such planning.
+For larger teams and/or more complex projects, planning needs to be done on longer timescales, but a flat checklist of items may be too simplistic for longer timescales, and tailored project management tools (such as Jira) may be better suited to such planning.
 Such